-Learn about the life and wisdom of the honeybee colony and how we can best serve their needs as beekeepers
+Learn about the life and wisdom of the honeybee hive and how we can best serve their needs.

 Why They're Important

 The honeybees are a keystone species and essential to the continued growth and flourishing of life on Earth.
 This member of the insect order Hymenoptera (the stinging insects) plays a key role in creating acids in its body, namely formic acid and its derivatives, which are the building blocks of plant life.
 Without the creation of these acids by the honeybees and the other stinging insects, plant life on Earth could not continue as we know it.

 The honeybees are also an indicator species – they are very sensitive to toxins, pollutants, EMF’s (electric and magnetic fields), and other forces of environmental degradation.
 In this way, the honeybees become a barometer and an early warning sign for ecological collapse.
 Depletion of the soil, pollution of our water and atmosphere, lack of plant diversity, increased use of toxins, a focus on profit over health – all of these threaten to destroy many forms of life, including the bees and our own.

 The honeybees are key pollinators.
 They are unique in their capacity to over-winter each year as a hive – ready to fly out and aid in pollination starting again in late winter/early spring.
 In the increasingly unstable and fluctuating weather patterns of our changing climate, they have the ability to be present for pollination when the plants are flowering, even if the plants seem to be flowering dangerously out of their “normal” rhythm.
 Honeybees are also responsible for pollinating 40-70% of our diet – including some of the tastiest foods we eat such as apples, peaches, strawberries, nuts, avocados, broccoli, and cucumbers – as well as medicinal plants such as echinacea, lavender, rosemary, & sage.